Once-jailed populist Japarov sworn in as Kyrgyz president - RFI

 Voters chose a presidential form of government over a parliamentary model in a referendum held in parallel to the presidential vote.

-A Kyrgyz cabinet official said Monday that Japarov would make his first foreign trip as president to Russia, where hundreds of thousands of Kyrgyz live and work.
+A Kyrgyz cabinet official said Japarov would make his first foreign trip as president to Russia, where hundreds of thousands of Kyrgyz live and work.

 The new constitution is likely to grant the head of state sweeping new powers when it is passed and reverse the single-term limit imposed on presidents after a bloody uprising ousted the country's second leader in 2010.

-Two of Japarov's vote challengers Abdil Segizbayev and Kursan Asanov were detained by law enforcement earlier this week, raising fears that Japarov's reign will continue the cycle of revenge that has defined local politics.
+Two of Japarov's vote challengers Abdil Segizbayev and Kursan Asanov were detained by law enforcement earlier this week, raising fears that Japarov's reign will continue the cycle of revenge and selective justice that has defined local politics.

-Asanov who proclaimed himself acting interior minister during the same unrest that propelled Japarov to power has been detained for his alleged role in seizing the ministry building.
+Asanov, who proclaimed himself acting interior minister during the same unrest that propelled Japarov to power, has been detained for his alleged role in seizing the ministry building during demonstrations.

+And former prime minister Mukhammedkali Abylgaziyev was also arrested on Tuesday and charged with illegal enrichment.

+But an important power-broker and former customs boss who is currently under US sanctions, Rayimbek Matraimov, has so far avoided jail, despite Japarov pledging to "bring (Matraimov) to justice" in an address to the nation back in October.

 Sooronbai Jeenbekov, who became the third Kyrgyz president to step down over unrest last year was shown attending Japarov's inauguration.